 Many words have been used to describe GG Allin.
 “Individualist,” “anti-authoritarian,” and “unique” are among the nicest.
 “Violent,” “chaotic,” and “madman” are some others.

-All those identifiers are true, but if you asked GG Allin how he would describe himself, he’d say just one thing: that he was “the last true rock and roller.”
-And, depending on your definition of rock and roll, he might have been.
+All of those identifiers are true, but if you asked GG Allin how he would describe himself, he’d say just one thing: “the last true rock and roller.”
+And, depending on your definition of rock and roll, he just might have been.

-From his humble roots in rural New Hampshire to being on stage and defecating (yes, defecating) in front of thousands, one thing was for sure: GG Allin was definitely something.
+From his humble roots in rural New Hampshire to performing on stage and defecating (yes, defecating) in front of thousands of people, one thing was for sure: GG Allin was truly one of a kind.

 His Early Life As Jesus Christ Allin

 Before he was cross-dressing, sparking riots, and exploring the world of hardcore punk, GG Allin had a very different start to life.

 Born Jesus Christ Allin in 1956, GG Allin grew up in Groveton, New Hampshire.
 His father was a religious fanatic named Merle, and his family lived in a log cabin devoid of electricity and running water.

 Merle Allin was reclusive and abusive and often threatened to kill his family.
 He even dug “graves” in the cabin’s cellar to prove he was serious.
 GG Allin later described living with Merle as a primitive existence — more like a prison sentence than an upbringing.
 However, he said that he was actually thankful for it, as it made him “a warrior soul at an early age.”

 Eventually, Allin’s mother Arleta got out and moved to East St. Johnsbury, Vermont, taking Jesus Christ and his brother Merle Jr. with her.
 Jesus eventually became known as “GG” — since Merle Jr. was unable to pronounce “Jesus” correctly.
 It kept coming out as “Jeejee.”